-Nevertheless, your own metabolic process may run slightly differently, depending on the immediate needs of your body and the type of physical stress it is under.
+Nevertheless, your own metabolic process may run slightly differently, depending on the intensity and duration of the exercise and the immediate needs of your body.
 These variations then result in the distinct energy systems discussed here.

 What Are The 3 Different Energy Systems?

-The three energy systems each lend themselves to different types of exercise.
+The three energy systems each lend themselves to different types of physical activity.

-The anaerobic alactic (or phosphagen) energy system is best-suited for brief but intensive activities lasting ten seconds or less.
+The anaerobic lactic (or phosphagen) energy system is best suited for brief but intensive activities lasting ten seconds or less.
 In these situations, the body demands high amounts of ATP.

 Creatine phosphate stored in muscles donates a phosphate to ADP to produce ATP.
-In this situation, no carbs or fats are used, and because oxygen isn’t necessary to this process, it is labeled “anaerobic”, meaning “without oxygen”.
-It is by far the fastest way to synthesize ATP, although due to the body’s limited stores of creatine phosphate, fatigue occurs very quickly.
+In this situation, no carbs or fats are used, and because oxygen isn’t necessary for this process, it is labeled “anaerobic”, meaning “without oxygen”.
+This oxidative system is by far the fastest way to synthesize ATP, although fatigue occurs very quickly due to the body’s limited stores of creatine phosphate.

-Meanwhile, the anaerobic lactic (or glycolytic) energy system is harnessed during periods of intensive physical exercise that last from 30 seconds to two minutes.
+Meanwhile, the anaerobic lactic (or glycolytic) energy system is harnessed during intensive physical exercise that lasts from 30 seconds to two minutes.